Boundless CLI

 Example:

-This deposits 100 HP into your staked balance.
+This deposits 100 USDC into your staked balance.

 account withdraw-stake <amount>